tidal3527/stable-research/docs/02-market-trends/03-stablecoins-impact-traditional-finance/index.md

 During times of market volatility, investors in crypto markets flock to stablecoins as a safe harbor, keeping capital inside the digital ecosystem (rather than cashing out to bank accounts).
 This dynamic is containing and redirecting capital flows.

 ### **Traditional Market Integrations**
 Institutions have piloted using stablecoins for same-day or T+0 settlement of stock trades.
-Over time, such use could improve liquidity in securities markets by reducing the time funds are tied up in settlement processes([Visa](https://usa.visa.com/about-visa/newsroom/press-releases.releaseId.19881.html)).
+Over time, such use could improve liquidity in securities markets by reducing the time funds are tied up in settlement processes.

 ## Influence on Banking Operations